nanako0707/myapp/README.md

   - [ ] Keyword (fuzzy) search for medical department/surgery name, search for each status,   or narrowed search
 - [ ] Comment function
   - [ ] It is possible to comment on the surgical procedure
-- [ ] Procedure list sort function
-  - [ ] Procedures can be displayed by medical department (alphabetical order)
 - [ ] Batch processing
   - [ ] Periodically (every Monday at 8:00) notify users who have not confirmed the changed procedure.
 - [ ] Notification function